PocketCareS/Android/README.md

 2. Download the APK from here.
 3. After the APK is downloaded, tap to install it and run PocketCare S.

-Once the application starts, follow the on-boarding process and read how P works below.
+Once the application starts, follow the on-boarding process and read how PocketCare S works below.

 ## How does PocketCare S Work?